 Buyers of online intermediation services may also sell their goods or services to end users directly.
-Such direct sales may constrain the ability of the suppliers of online intermediation services to raise the price of their services.
-It is therefore necessary to assess the share of sales of the intermediated goods or services that are made through the direct and indirect channels, and the substitutability of these channels, from the perspective of the suppliers of goods or services and of end users.
+Such direct sales may constrain the ability of the providers of online intermediation services to raise the price of their services.
+It is therefore necessary to assess whether such direct sales channels are also covered by the retail parity obligation, the share of sales of relevant goods or services that are made via the direct sales channels and via the online intermediation services, and the substitutability of the two types of channel from the perspective of sellers and buyers of the intermediated goods or services.

 Across-platform retail parity obligations may produce appreciable restrictive effects where they are imposed on buyers representing a significant share of total demand for the relevant online intermediation services .
-In the case of a cumulative effect, restrictive effects will generally only be attributed to the parity obligations of suppliers whose market share exceeds 5%.
+In the case of a cumulative anti- competitive effect, restrictive effects will generally only be attributed to the parity obligations of providers whose market share exceeds 5%.

-In principle, retail parity obligations may also be imposed by retailers in relation to the conditions under which a supplier’s goods or services are offered to end users by competing retailers.
-However, where this type of parity obligation relates to price, it generally requires the supplier of goods or services that accepts the obligation to impose minimum RPM on the competing retailers that are covered by the obligation.
-RPM is a hardcore restriction under the VBER and a restriction by object under Article 101(1).
-In cases where undertakings are able to implement such retail parity obligations in compliance with the rules relating to minimum RPM, the obligations are covered by the block exemption.
-Above the block exemption market share threshold, the guidance provided in paragraphs (337) to (344) of these Guidelines applies mutatis mutandis.
+In principle, retail parity obligations may also be imposed by retailers in relation to the conditions under which the seller’s goods or services are offered to final consumers by competing retailers.
+However, where this type of parity obligation relates to price, it will generally require the seller of goods or services that accepts the obligation to agree a minimum sale price (RPM) with the competing retailers with which it deals.
+RPM is a hardcore restriction within the meaning of Article 4, point (a) of Regulation (EU) X. In cases where undertakings are able to implement such retail parity obligations in compliance with the rules relating to RPM, including where the parity obligation relates to conditions other than price, the obligations can benefit from the block exemption.
+Above the market share threshold set out in Article 3(1) of the Regulation, the guidance provided in paragraphs (360) to (367) applies by analogy.

 Retail parity obligations relating to direct sales channels

-Retail parity obligations imposed by suppliers of online intermediation services relating to the conditions under which buyers of the services may offer goods or services to end users on their direct sales channels (‘narrow’ parity) prevent such buyers from inducing end users to switch to the direct channel by offering more favourable conditions (undercutting).
-Under certain conditions, in particular where competition for the supply of online intermediation services is limited, narrow parity obligations may allow the suppliers of online intermediation services to maintain a higher price for their services, leading to higher retail prices for the intermediated goods or services on all sales channels.
-For the assessment of this type of restriction, relevant factors include the market position of the supplier that imposes the parity obligation, the relative size of the direct sales channels covered by the obligation, the substitutability of the direct and indirect channels from the perspective of the suppliers of the goods or services and of end users, and whether the restrictions are imposed by multiple suppliers of intermediation services (cumulative effects).
+Retail parity obligations imposed by providers of online intermediation services relating to direct sales channels prevent buyers of the services from offering prices and conditions on their direct sales channels that are more favourable than the conditions that they offer on the platform of the provider of online intermediation services that imposes the obligation.
+These obligations are often called ‘narrow’ retail parity obligations.
+In principle, narrow retail parity obligations do not restrict the ability of a buyer of online intermediation services to offer more favourable prices or conditions via other online intermediation services.
+However, where the buyer uses multiple providers of online intermediation services that apply narrow retail parity obligations, these obligations prevent it from offering on its direct channels conditions that are more favourable than the conditions that it offers on the most expensive intermediary platform.

+Narrow retail parity obligations eliminate the constraint exerted by the buyer’s direct sales channels.
+Where competition for the supply of online intermediation services is limited, these obligations may allow a provider of online intermediation services to maintain a higher price for its services, possibly resulting in higher retail prices for the intermediated goods or services.

+Under certain conditions, in particular where the number of providers of online intermediation services is limited, narrow retail parity obligations may affect the